A 9/11 Commission for Jan. 6? Possible, but harder this time.

 Mary Fetchet, who lost her son Brad in the twin towers and was one of the most prominent relatives advocating for the 9/11 Commission and Congress’s approval and funding of its recommendations, says there should be a similar national demand for accountability in the wake of Jan.
 6.

-“I think as a country we should be as horrified by the attacks on the Capitol as we were about 9/11,” says Ms. Fetchet, co-chair of Voices of September 11th.
+“I think as a country we should be as horrified by the attacks on the Capitol as we were about 9/11,” says Ms. Fetchet, executive director, Voices Center for Resilience (formerly Voices of September 11th).
 “It’s critical to be just as concerned about domestic terrorism as we are about the attacks on 9/11. ...
 And so I’m hoping that there is a campaign to really create a 9/11 Commission-like body.
 But they have to work in a bipartisan manner.”